srinitude/guidepost/README.md

     $ bundle

 Make sure to have certain environmental variables set, preferrably in your .bash_profile or in your .bashrc!
-The prefix of each environment variable needs to be the uppercased-version of the name of your project that you will use to initialize your Guidepost Provider:
+The prefix of each environment variable needs to be the uppercased-version of the name of your project that you will use to initialize your Guidepost Provider (i.e. Zendesk in this case, since this is the only provider currently supported):

 #### Zendesk